SySS-Research/Lauschgeraet/README.md

 Installation
 ============

 The recommended distribution is always Kali Linux (even on ARM).
+A minimal network install with just an SSH server and standard Linux tools will do.

 Variant 1 (namespaces)
 ----------------------